-All cleaning is not made equal, and we here at Executive Clean know this personally.
+All cleaning is not made equal, and we here at Executive Cleaning Services know this personally.
 Sometimes, the wrong technique can not only make a simple task harder, but can actually make your home dirtier.
 While we here at Executive Clean know how to deal with nearly any cleaning task as an office cleaning service NYC, not everyone does.
 We’ve put together a guide for the most common cleaning mistakes when you’re carrying out your own cleaning.

 - Overloading Your Dishwasher

 - Simple things, like putting too many utensils in the silverware basket, can impact your dishwasher’s ability to clean your dishes.
 Even stacking your dishes can impede the ability for it to clean thoroughly.
 But it can be hard to tell this if you are pre-washing your dishes in the sink before putting them in the dishwasher.